deanobalino/cloudipchecker/README.md

 Once deployed to Azure, you need to assign a Managed Identity to your Azure Functions with permissions to access to VNET Service Tag API.

 #### Running Locally
-If you wish to test this locally, you will neither to either:
+If you wish to test this locally, you will need to either:

 1. Create a Service Principal and add it to your local environment.
 This will require no changes to the code and is the preferred method.
 2. Edit the **backend/apiservicetags/apiservicetags.go** file and change the Auth function to use the CLI.
 You will need the Azure CLI installed and authenticated for this.
 You can see the lines reference [here](https://github.com/deanobalino/cloudipchecker/blob/main/backend/apiservicetags/apiservicetags.go#L43-L44) with the CLI auth commented out. **You will need to change this back when you deploy to Azure as your function in the cloud will not have the CLI auth.
 It will use the environment.**